Probing the size and binding energy of the hypertriton in heavy ion collisions

 The $\rho_\Lambda({\bf r}_\Lambda)$ single-particle density is obtained from the square of the wavefunction resulting from the solution of the $\Lambda + d$ Schr\"odinger equation with the WS potential model described above.
 The neutron and $\Lambda$ densities need to account for the center of mass displacement of the calculated wavefunctions.
 In the supplemental material I describe how the densities and S-matrices are calculated.
 After the center of mass corrections are performed, the nucleon and $\Lambda$ densities are normalized to unity to comply with Eq. \eqref{abrasionp2}.

 The total reaction cross section is given by the sum $\sigma_R = \sigma_C+ \sigma_I$ of the Coulomb breakup cross section, $\sigma_C = \int dE \, d\sigma_C / dE$ and the ``interaction cross section"

 {\bf Results.} WS models have been used with success previously to reproduce binding energies and single particle states of hypernuclei yielding insights on their additional properties \cite{PRC.38.2700,RevModPhys.88.035004}.
 In this work, I calculate the bound state (s-wave) and continuum (p-wave) wavefunctions of the $_\Lambda^3$H system using a WS potential with parameters $R= 2.5$ fm (range) and $a=0.65$ fm (difuseness).
-Its depth was adjusted to reproduce the $\Lambda$-d separation energy values $E_B$ equal to 100, 150, 200, 300, and 500 keV.
+Its depth was adjusted to reproduce the $\Lambda$-d separation energy values $B_\Lambda$ equal to 100, 150, 200, 300, and 500 keV.
 The depth and other parameters are taken to be the same for both the bound and continuum states.
+The potential depths are listed in Table \ref{tab0}.
 The response functions $dB/dE$ in units of $e^2$fm$^2$/MeV calculated with Eq. \eqref{dbdk} are shown in figure \ref{response} as a function of the relative kinetic energy of the fragments, $E$.

 It is instructive to compare the numerical results for the response function obtained here with the analytical model developed in Ref. \cite{ISI:A1988N117600010,bersus1992} using a Yukawa function for the bound-state wavefunction and a plane wave for the continuum.
 The model predicts a response function with an energy dependence \cite{ISI:A1988N117600010,bersus1992}